tuzig/peerbook/README.md

 # peerbook

-> WIP: This is just a plan, nothing to use yet

-peerbook is A WebRTC signaling server with a parivate address book for passwordless-users and their WebRTC peers. peerbook is based on golang and the great code from gomodule/redigo and gorilla/websocket.
+peerbook is A WebRTC signaling server with a private address book for passwordless-users and their WebRTC peers. peerbook is based on golang and the great code from gomodule/redigo and gorilla/websocket.